OpenMaine/clerks/DESIGN.md

 These are some thoughts and drafts about how the data modeling will work.
 This is subject to change and this doc may get out of date.

+Ultimately what we are tracking is election cycle campaign finance reports.
+This can be related to committees or candidates.
+Committees and candidates can potentially reappear each year (and we should do our best to link them) but we are focused on capturing each year's reports.
+Elections are the capsule.

 ## Candidates and Committees
 Candidates and Committees share a lot of similarities but there are good reasons to keep them separate.
 There is a natural distinction when we are displaying